Radio masts and towers: Buildings

 In some cases, it is possible to install transmitting antennas on the roofs of tall buildings.
 In North America, for instance, there are transmitting antennas on the Empire State Building, the Willis Tower, Prudential Tower, 4 Times Square, and One World Trade Center.
-The North Tower of the original World Trade Center also had a 110 m telecommunications antenna atop its roof, constructed in 1978–1979, and began transmission in 1980.
-When the buildings collapsed, several local TV and radio stations were knocked off the air until backup transmitters could be put into service.
+The North Tower of the original World Trade Center also had a 110 m telecommunications antenna atop its roof, constructed in 1978–1979, and began transmission in 1980; when it collapsed, several local TV and radio stations were knocked off the air until backup transmitters could be put into service.

 Such facilities also exist in Europe, particularly for portable radio services and low-power FM radio stations.
 In London, the BBC erected in 1936 a mast for broadcasting early television on one of the towers of a Victorian building, the Alexandra Palace.
 It is still in use.

 Disguised cell-sites

 Disguised cell sites sometimes can be introduced into environments that require a low-impact visual outcome, by being made to look like trees, chimneys or other common structures.

 Many people view bare cellphone towers as ugly and an intrusion into their neighbourhoods.
 Even though people increasingly depend upon cellular communications, they are opposed to the bare towers spoiling otherwise scenic views.
 Many companies offer to 'hide' cellphone towers in, or as, trees, church towers, flag poles, water tanks and other features.

 There are many providers that offer these services as part of the normal tower installation and maintenance service.
 These are generally called "stealth towers" or "stealth installations", or simply concealed cell sites.

 The level of detail and realism achieved by disguised cellphone towers is remarkably high; for example, such towers disguised as trees are nearly indistinguishable from the real thing.

 Such towers can be placed unobtrusively in national parks and other such protected places, such as towers disguised as cacti in United States' Coronado National Forest.

-Even when disguised, however, such towers can create controversy; a tower doubling as a flagpole attracted controversy in 2004 in relation to the U.S. Presidential campaign of that year, and highlighted the sentiment that such disguises serve more to allow the installation of such towers in subterfuge away from public scrutiny rather than to serve towards the beautification of the landscape.
+Even when disguised, however, such towers can create controversy; a tower doubling as a flagpole attracted controversy in 2004 in relation to the U.S. presidential campaign of that year, and highlighted the sentiment that such disguises serve more to allow the installation of such towers in subterfuge, away from public scrutiny, rather than to serve towards the beautification of the landscape.